Nikon D300S vs Z50

 Studio photographers will appreciate that the Nikon D300S (unlike the Z50) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The Z50 is a recent model that features in the current product line-up of Nikon.
-In contrast, the D300S has been discontinued (but can be found pre-owned on eBay).
+In contrast, the D300S has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D300S was succeeded by the Nikon D500.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon website.
+Further information on the features and operation of the D300S and Z50 can be found, respectively, in the Nikon D300S Manual (free pdf) or the online Nikon Z50 Manual.

 So what is the bottom line?
 Is the Nikon D300S better than the Nikon Z50 or vice versa?
 The listing below highlights the relative strengths of the two models.